 There’s also an amazing number of straw-man fallacies around the issue and a lack of human remains from this older epic.
 When a human remain is found, the Indian tribes have a law that requires turning evidence over to them for burial.
 In one case, the genetic material of a small girl dated 12,600 years old in Montana (that had Clovis artifacts nearby) was tested.
 The results pointed to an Asiatic girl, and the “debunkers” ran victory laps.

 But no one on the Solutrean Theory side is arguing that Asiatics weren’t on the scene 12,600 years ago.
-This date would indicate that they came through the ice corridor from Beringia quickly but then, logically, why would they linger around up there once the path was open?
+This date would indicate that they came through the ice corridor from Beringia quickly but then, logically, why would they linger around in the far north once the path was open?
 Or it could point to a margin of error of 100 years or so earlier for the corridor opening.
 They could have also made contact with Solutreans and may have acquired Clovis goods through trade or plunder or even have adapted the technology.
 So after 12,600 years ago, Clovis could also be associated with Asiatic colonizers.

 Incredibly misdirection exists on a 9000 year old remain called Kennewick Man in Washington State.
 After a DNA test was conducted, the results were dishonestly declared “Asiatic”.
 Omitted was the important detail that he was haplogroup X2a, or Solutrean.